bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/oracle.rst

     #.
 You may want to create a new Oracle database where the Axon Ivy Engine
        System Database is located.
 This is optional you can use an already existing Oracle database.
     #.
-Create a new user (e.g. AxonIvy) or let the Axon Ivy Engine create one
+Create a new user (e.g., AxonIvy) or let the Axon Ivy Engine create one
        for you with the Setup Wizard.
 You can use the following script to create a new user with sufficient permissions:

        .. literalinclude:: ../../../../../workspace/ch.ivyteam.db/src/ch/ivyteam/db/jdbc/sql/oracle-create-user.sql
          :language: sql

     #.
-You may want to create a new tablespace (e.g. AxonIvy) where the Axon Ivy Engine
+You may want to create a new tablespace (e.g., AxonIvy) where the Axon Ivy Engine
        System Database can store the table data.
 This is optional you can use an already existing tablespace.